is4tomj/is4tomj-hugo/content/posts/0004-001-strict-antecedent-basis.md

 ## Strict Antecedent Basis

-"It is of utmost importance that patents issue with definite claims that clearly and precisely inform persons skilled in the art of the boundaries of protected subject matter."
+> It is of utmost importance that patents issue with definite claims that clearly and precisely inform persons skilled in the art of the boundaries of protected subject matter.

 [MPEP 2173](https://www.uspto.gov/web/offices/pac/mpep/s2173.html); see 35 U.S.C § 112(b).
 Unfortunately, the English language is too flexible and too complicated for many people to write a clear claim.

-Strict Antecedent Basis is a standard that eliminates many ambiguities caused by lazy or novice claim drafters.
+Strict Antecedent Basis is a standard that eliminates many ambiguities.
 Strict Antecedent Basis rules are tailored to draft claims that clearly meet the standards of the USPTO and US law.
+A claim may still be valid and clear without adhering to Strict Antecedent Basis.

 Definite claims do not mean narrow claims, and indefinite or ambiguous claims do not mean broad claims.
 A good patent practitioner drafts claims that are both definite and broad.